-The major thrust of the B.G.S. degree program is nonspecialized education.
-Although a student could take his or her work in a limited number of departments, the intent of this program is to permit great latitude in the choice of subjects so that students may satisfy their particular objectives.
+The major advantage of the B.G.S. degree program is the nonspecialized education.
+Although a student could take their work in a limited number of departments, the intent of this program is to permit great latitude in the choice of subjects so that students may satisfy their particular objectives.
 No student may become a candidate for the B.G.S. degree who has already earned a baccalaureate degree or who is a candidate for another degree offered by the university.

 Suggestions to Students